goravel/docs/getting-started/compile.md

 ## Reduce package size

-Commenting out the unused `ServiceProvider` in `ServiceProviders` will effectively reduce the packaging volume.
+Commenting out the unused `ServiceProvider` in `config/app.go` will effectively reduce the packaging volume.

 <CommentService/>